konflux-ci/build-definitions/README.md

 maintainers are able to add/remove/update task parameters, change task execution order, add/remove mandatory tasks to/from pipelines, etc.

-Historically, task maintainers write `MIGRATION.md` to notify users what changes have to be made to the pipeline.
-This mechanism is not deprecated.
-Besides writing the document, it is also recommended to write a migration script so that the updates can be applied to user pipelines automatically, that is done by the [pipeline-migration-tool](https://github.com/konflux-ci/pipeline-migration-tool).
+Historically, task maintainers would write `MIGRATION.md` to notify users what changes have to be made to the pipeline.
+This mechanism is deprecated in favor of `CHANGELOG.md`.
+Besides updating the changelog, it is also recommended to write a migration script so that the updates can be applied to user pipelines automatically, that is done by the [pipeline-migration-tool](https://github.com/konflux-ci/pipeline-migration-tool).

 Task migrations are Bash scripts defined in version-specific task